Itano, Tokushima

 Itano (板野町, Itano-chō) is a town located in Itano District, Tokushima Prefecture, Japan.
-As of 30 June 2022, the town had an estimated population of 13,105 in 5,790 households and a population density of 360 persons per km².
+As of 30 June 2022, the town had an estimated population of 13,105 in 5,790 households and a population density of 360 persons per km^{2}.
 The total area of the town is 36.22 sqkm.

 Geography

 Itano is located in northeastern Tokushima Prefecture on the island of Shikoku.
 The northern part of the town is occupied by the Sanuki Mountains, and the southern part is the delta area of the Yoshino River.
 The Japan Median Tectonic Line fault zone, which is an active fault, runs from east to west at the boundary between the mountains and the plains.